tomassirio/tomassirio/README.md

 ### Hello World! 👋

 My name is Tomas Sirio.
-I've been working as a Backend Developer for the last 5 years.
-Mostly on Java but transitioning to Golang.
+I've been working as a Backend Developer for the last 6 years.
+Mostly on Java but transitioning to Kotlin and Golang.

 ## Technologies and tools: